 Applying for a high ATM trailer vehicle type approval will have the same requirements as other vehicle type approvals.
 However, for high ATM trailers the applicant may choose to use a Model Report to show compliance with the national road vehicle standards, also known as Australian Design Rules (ADRs).
 Using a Model Report may help meet some of a vehicle type approval holder’s obligations regarding conformity of production and design change control.

 Holders of eligible IPAs may be able to opt-in to become an RVS vehicle type approval holder if they are able to meet certain criteria.
 More information about this process is on the vehicle type approvals web page.

 Concessional RAV entry approvals

 Manufacturers or importers may apply for a concessional RAV entry approval for up to 4 high ATM trailers in a 12-month period.
 These vehicles will be entered onto the RAV, on behalf of an approval holder, vehicle by vehicle.

-Once the RVS legislation starts on 1 July 2021, there will be a 12-month transitional period where some MVSA arrangements may continue in parallel to the RVSA.
+A 12-month transitional period started on 1 July 2021, where some MVSA arrangements may continue in parallel to the RVSA.